bvalot/panISa/README.rst

 Citation
 --------------

-I you use the panISa software, please cite the following paper:
+If you use the panISa software, please cite the following paper:

 **panISa: ab initio detection of insertion sequences in bacterial genomes from short read sequence data.**
 Treepong P, Guyeux C, Meunier A, Couchoud C, Hocquet D, Valot B.